nrfconnect/sdk-sidewalk/doc/samples/template.rst

 Button 3 (long press):
    Toggles the Sidewalk link mask - This action switches from Bluetooth LE to FSK, from FSK to LoRa, and from LoRa to Bluetooth LE.
    A log message informs about the link mask switch and the status of the operation.

-Buttons short press actions and LEDs behavior depends on selected sample configuration and is described in the next part of the documentation.

 Configuration
 *************